Preparing for adulthood team (PfA)

 - inclusion - young people are automatically 'included' rather than 'excluded' by improving awareness of what they can offer to their local community and prospective employers

-- transparency - young people, their parents and carers, and wider agencies take ownership of implementing the transition pathway and work together to meet outcomes
+- transparency - young people, their parents and carers, and wider agencies take ownership of implementing the journey and work together to meet outcomes

 - communication - all agencies are involved in a young person's transition review process and relevant information is shared to improve outcomes whilst observing safeguarding protocols

-- early intervention – all young people will begin transition at age 14 with the support of all agencies to plan access to universal and specialist support, and provide information and advice so that young people and their families can fully engage in the process
+- early intervention – young people begin transition at age 14 with the support of relevant agencies to plan access to universal and specialist support, and provide information and advice so that young people and their families can fully engage in the process